zsunberg/CU-Optimization-Materials/project/report_assignment.md

 Late Policy
 -----------

 Since the review assignment depends on everyone submitting their reports, the normal 72-hour 10% off late policy does not apply.
-The assignment is due at midnight.
-If it is turned in after midnight but by 8 am the next morning, there will be a 10% penalty.
+Instead, if it is turned in late, it MUST be turned in within 24 hours of the original due date and there will be a 10% penalty for late submissions.